-Throughout the warmer months (for those who don’t live in perpetual sunshine) people tend to focus on winter refurbs in their gardens, or the bigger jobs that can’t be done in the winter like roofing, garage maintenance, and new doors or windows.
+Throughout the warmer months (for those who don’t live in perpetual sunshine) people tend to focus on winter refurbs in their gardens, or the bigger jobs that can’t be done in the winter like roof repair, garage maintenance, and new doors or windows.
 Well, they can be done, but who want’s to let the cold air in?
 But when it comes to fall and winter, when people spend the most time indoors, that familiar ‘nesting’ urge doesn’t go away.
 You still want to move things about, re-decorate a little, but what can you do over winter that you didn’t do in the warmer months?

 For those longer, chillier nights it’s our beds that call to us.
 There’s nothing better than being wrapped up warmly in a bed to help free your spine.
 You might want to look at getting a new frame; does your old one creek or wiggle?
 Do you want more storage or just a new look?
 Or you might just need a new mattress.
 Memory foam is super comfy and great for your body – you can just buy a topper if you don’t want to replace the entire mattress.